MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

     > [!NOTE]
     > The worker entity is part of Talent Core HR solution and it must be installed.
 For more information, see [here](https://docs.microsoft.com/dynamics365/talent/corehrentities#worker-entities).
-    - The URL of your CDS environment.
+    - The URL of your Common Data Service environment.
     - The user name and password of a user account that has full permissions to add and modify entities.
 - [!INCLUDE[prodshort](../includes/prodshort.md)], including the following:
     - The CRONUS International Ltd. demonstration data.  <!--need to tell them where they can get the data -->